899523/MulitHash.py/README.md

 - Multi-Hash 1.1
   - Created new functions for different parts of the program to increase efficiency.
   - Added color to the output to improve user experience.
+  - Added program version that prints on execution.